-3.1.1 Seagrass in the Hay Point area
+3.1 Seagrass in the Hay Point area

-Two distinct types of seagrass habitat (coastal and offshore) were identified within the Hay Point section of the survey area with five seagrass species observed: Zostera muelleri, Halodule uninervis, Halophila decipiens, Halophila ovalis and Halophila spinulosa.
-This was the first record of Halophila ovalis occurring in the deep water meadows and Zostera muelleri occurring in the coastal meadows in the Hay Point survey area.
+Seagrass was present at 24% of survey sites and covered approximately 8,937.7 $\pm$ 5,433.6 ha (Map 2; Table 4).
+Two distinct types of seagrass habitat (coastal and offshore) were identified within the Hay Point survey area with five seagrass species observed: Zostera muelleri, Halodule uninervis, Halophila decipiens, Halophila ovalis and Halophila spinulosa (Figure 3).
+This was the first record of Halophila ovalis occurring in the deep water meadows and Zostera muelleri occurring in the coastal meadows in the Hay Point area.
 In addition 2014 was the first time Halophila spinulosa had been recorded since capital dredging of the Port of Hay Point departure path in 2006.

-Seagrass occurred at 24% of the survey sites and formed 4 meadows.
-The total area of seagrass habitat mapped for coastal and offshore areas combined was $8,937.7 \pm 5,433.6$ ha (Map 2; Table 4).
-Seagrass within the mapped area around Hay Point consisted of aggregated to isolated patches of seagrass with above-ground biomass of seagrass at sites ranging between 0.0003 and 5.29 gDWm-2 (Map 2).
+The Halophila species found were typical of deep water habitats in Queensland and in the Hay Point region, while Halodule uninervis and Zostera muelleri are typical coastal/shallow water species.
+Seagrass within the mapped area consisted of aggregated to isolated patches of seagrass with above-ground biomass of seagrass at sites ranging between 0.0003 and 5.29 gDWm-2 (Map 2).